SherreAhlers/Digital-Bookshelf/README.md

 ## Technologies Used
-For this app I used Javascript, HTML, CSS, Bootstrap, Jquery, and CRUD.
+For this app I used Javascript, HTML, CSS, Bootstrap, Jquery, Express, Node.js, MongoDB and CRUD.

 ## Digital-Bookshelf Wireframe